Pearson-Higher-Ed/design/c/typography/v2.0.0-beta.6/index.md

           font-family: Monaco, 'Lucida Console', monospace;

   - type: section
-    name: Labels
+    name: UI Text

   - type: two column
     text: |
       Much of the typography used in a web application consists of short names, labels, or single line bits of content.
-For example, in Console the course tile displays information like instructor names and course dates with labels.
+For example, in Console the course tile displays information like instructor names and course dates with UI Text.
     contents:
       - type: wide image
-        src: ./assets/label.example.png
+        src: ./assets/ui.text.example.png
-        caption: Examples of how labels are used.
+        caption: Examples of how UI Text is used.

   - type: two column
     text: |
       ### Variants
-      There are five different types of label, *Basic*, *Small*, *Large*, *Bold*, and *Small bold*:
+      There are five different types of UI Text, *Basic*, *Small*, *Large*, *Bold*, and *Small Bold*:

-      Labels should primarily be used in single line scenarios.
+      UI Text should primarily be used in single line scenarios.
     contents:
       - type: narrow image
-        src: ./assets/labels.regular.png
+        src: ./assets/ui.text.regular.png
-        caption: The five label types
+        caption: The five UI Text types

   - type: two column
     text: |